There are times as an I uber driver when I feel uneasy. I know I shouldn’t stereotype, but I often experience “postcode paranoia”.

 I started to feel like I was in Johnny Depp’s “Fear and Loathing in Las Vegas.”
 Cruising through the desert with a madman high on drugs.
 10 minutes to go.

 Marco reached down to pick up the giant water bottle he had been holding between his feet.
-He starts sculling the water, with most of it running down his chin and soaking into his shirt.
+He started sculling the water, with most of it running down his chin and soaking into his shirt.
 “F#$k!”says Marco.
 “Sorry bruz, I didn’t spill any on the seat I promise!”

 And then it hits me.
 I don’t care if Marco spills a few drops of water on my seat, but I sure as hell care if he is leaking feral ass juice laced with cocaine into my seats.
 “I would have to burn this car to the ground,” I thought to myself.
 Please don’t be ass juice stained into my seats.
 Please.
 Please.
 Please.